Oil Pulling: Should Dental Hygienists Recommend It?

 It’s important to identify who the authors of articles about oil pulling are.
 Is the article you’re reading written by a medical or dental professional or a scientific researcher?
 In most cases, they’re penned by people with little or no medical or dental training who offer only anecdotal evidence for the effectiveness of oil pulling.

-If studies are cited in articles about oil pulling, is it possible to locate and check them?
-Sometimes the blog articles cherry pick information from the study and don’t look at the full results of the research.
+If studies about oil pulling are cited in articles, is it possible to locate and check them?
+Sometimes, the blog articles cherry-pick information from the study and don’t look at the full results of the research.

-One example: An article I read referenced a study that found oil pulling was effective in reducing plaque after 1 to 2 weeks.
-However, the full text of the study shows that the control group, using chlorhexidine, saw similar improvements at 24 and 48 hours and at 1 and two weeks.
-Perhaps the act of physically swishing for 20 minutes — with anything — is more important than the oil used.
-The specific study does not look at whether it was the mechanics of swishing that provided the benefit or the oil itself.
+One example I read referenced a study that found oil pulling was effective in reducing plaque after one to two weeks.
+However, when looking at the study, it showed that the control group, using chlorhexidine, saw similar improvements at 24 and 48 hours and one and two weeks.3 Perhaps the act of physically swishing for 20 minutes with anything is more important than the oil used.
+This specific study did not look at whether the mechanics of swishing provided the benefit or the oil itself.
 There’s also no mention of probing depths or bleeding indices, nor is there a control group that used only water or salt water.
-This study leaves more questions unanswered than it proves any effectiveness for oil pulling.
+This study leaves more questions unanswered than proves any effectiveness of oil pulling.

 More Reasons Why Oil Pulling is Unlikely to Benefit Oral Health